-Whilst individual therapy is preferred by some, many people choose support group programs because of the level of acceptance, solidarity and support.* Being able to speak openly and share experiences with others without having to modify what they say helps people bereaved by suicide feel validated and accepted to understand their experience, gain insight, develop support networks, reduce isolation, ‘normalise’ thoughts and feelings and to have permission to grieve.**
+Whilst individual therapy is preferred by some, many people choose support group programs.
+This is because of the level of acceptance, solidarity and support that is offered.1 Support groups give participants a place where they can speak openly and share experiences with others without having to modify what they say.
+This helps people bereaved by suicide to feel validated and accepted, as they are surrounded by others who understand their experience.
+Groups can also give insight, reduce isolation, normalise thoughts and feelings, and give others ‘permission’ to grieve.2

 * walijarvi, weiss, & weinman, 2012

 **groos shakespeare-finch, 2013; pietila, 2002; walijarvi et al., 2012